Table of Contents[Hide][Show]

 - Blue cheese, crumbled

 - Chopped chives

-For the dressing, try this blue cheese dressing from 100 Days of Real Food.
+For the dressing, try this blue cheese dressing.

 This salad is exactly what it sounds like, a combination of vegetables that are available at the farmer’s market.
 This one will change with the season, but here’s a good starting point: